AlayaNetwork/alaya-devdocs/website/docs/Solidity_Migration_tutorial.md

 ### Introduction

-Alaya supports four versions of solidity: 0.4.26, 0.5.17, 0.6.12, and 0.7.1.
-If you migrate contracts with versions above 0.7.1, you need to reduce the version number and remove the syntax related to the higher version.
+Alaya supports four versions of solidity: 0.4.26, 0.5.17, 0.6.12, 0.7.6, 0.8.6 If you migrate contracts with versions above 0.8.6, you need to reduce the version number and remove the syntax related to the higher version.

 If you want to migrate Ethereum's smart contract to Alaya, you can do this with the alaya-truffle development tool.
 First, to make sure have alaya-truffle installed correctly, just follow these steps.